albandewilde/random_image_sender/README.md

 If you want that bot on your server, it is available on the [Discord Bot List](https://top.gg/ "DBL") at [this page](https://top.gg/bot/639976883148292136 "RIS").
 Otherwise you can invite him with [that link](https://discordapp.com/api/oauth2/authorize?client_id=639976883148292136&scope=bot&permissions=0 "invite RIS").

+### e-mail

+You just have to send an e-mail to the RIS at the address [random.image.sender@gmail.com](mailto:random.image.sender@gmail.com "The RIS e-mail").
+There is no need to specify the e-mail subject or content.
+Just send an e-mail at this address ans it will answer you with an image.

 ### Web site

 The web site isn't hosted for now, if you want to host it for me be pleased to